The 10 Privacy Principles of PIPEDA – Consent

 Consent

-For example, if your organization offers application forms which require personal information, you may not use ambiguous wording to trick individuals into giving their consent for purposes they cannot reasonably understand.
-Be clear and concise.
+For example, if an organization offers application forms which require personal information, it may not use ambiguous wording to trick individuals into giving their consent for purposes they cannot reasonably understand.
+It must be clear and concise.

-Your organization can also not refuse to provide a product or service to an individual if that individual refuses to provide personal information that is not required or related to the product or service (e.g. drivers licenses for product returns).
+An organization also can not refuse to provide a product or service to an individual if that individual refuses to provide personal information that is not required or related to the product or service (e.g. drivers licenses for product returns).

 Exceptions to the Principle